 What’s going on here?
 I mean, suddenly out of nowhere, for seemingly no reason whatsoever, and certainly not because of any trainings, here I am having a very meaningful and intelligent conversation with someone!

 I wanted to understand this completely new phenomenon, because it was brilliant!

 The conversations I was having were so dynamic.
-It was an exchange of some incredibly intelligent conversations I thought reserved only for the very best of humans.
+It was an exchange of some incredibly intelligent conversations that I had thought were reserved only for the very best of humans.
 And here I am, totally unqualified, having these conversations.

 There was also another incredible difference from the listening exercises I did.
-When I was listening, the speaker spoke with greater intelligence, that it often surprised them.
-And I could engage in it, because I was hearing my own wisdom and intelligence as well, often surprising even myself as well, instead of staying silent, which added hugely to the spirit and dynamic of the conversation.
+When I was listening, the speaker spoke with greater intelligence that often surprised them.
+And I could engage in it, because I was hearing my own wisdom and intelligence, often surprising myself as well, instead of staying silent, which added hugely to the spirit and dynamic of the conversation.

 It wasn’t a person to person conversation.
 It was a thinker to thinker conversation hanging out in a world of thought, where wisdom and intelligence reside.
 The stars were aligned!

-I had no idea that was on offer, on the table.
-I can’t tell you how grateful I am to have “stumbled” onto this discovery, which is more like an uncovery really, because there’s no way I have the necessary intelligence to come with all of this myself!
+I had no idea that was on the table.
+I can’t tell you how grateful I am to have “stumbled” upon this discovery, which is more like an uncovery really, because there’s no way I have the necessary intelligence to come up with all by myself!

 What's really happening here?

 It was at this point, I wanted to nail down more specifically what is actually happening (and not what to do!).
 As a Three Principles Paradigm consultant, I knew learning about this would go a long way to making me a better consultant and providing more value and impact to individuals and groups I work with.